One of my goals for this blog is to try to provide authoritative answers to some of the most commonly asked questions about money.

 “How much do I need to save in an emergency fund?”

 The good news is that if you save just $1,000, you’ll be better off than more than a third of working Americans.
-According to a MetLife study on emergency savings last year I found in a New York Times blog post on the subject, 36% of full-time employees in the U.S. have less than $1,000 saved and 46% have less than $5,000.
+According to a MetLife study on emergency savings last year I found in a New York Times blog post on the subject, 36 percent of full-time employees in the U.S. have less than $1,000 saved and 46 percent have less than $5,000.